smheidrich/tlaplus-state-graph-utils.py/README.md

 pip install 'https://github.com/smheidrich/tlaplus-dot-utils.py.git[d2]'
 ```

-There are many different ways to represent the *contents* of each state (i.e.
-the set of variables and their values) in D2, which can be configured via
-the `--d2-output-state-as` option.

 Here is an example showing how to go from a `dot` file produced by TLA+ to
 a graph rendered using D2 in one shell command: